hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 .. warning::

-    To avoid expensive egress charges, input files should be in buckets that are multi-regional in the United States / North America.
+    To avoid expensive egress charges, input and output files should be located in buckets that are multi-regional in the United States because Batch runs jobs in any US region.